-Everyone wants a short cut.
+Everyone wants a shortcut.
 We love “hacks” and tips.
 Articles about ways to maximize your cell phone or organize your closet are shared wildly.
 To me, the best hacks are the ones that help your dog.
-Great Danes have at least one unique issue that needs some hacking.
+Great Danes have at least one unique issue that need some hacking.

 These hacks can help you avoid GDV for your dog and they are pretty simple.
 Certainly they are not meant to replace a relationship with your veterinarian and you should always follow his/her advice, but these simple tips might help.

 Hack #1: Feed a highly digestible diet with minimal fillers.

 The idea on bloat is not to overfill the stomach.
 Overfilling makes twisting easier.
 Fillers add bulk to the diet and do not serve a good purpose for a Dane.

 Hack #2: Feed small frequent meals instead of a single large one.

 The idea is to get your dog the calories she needs while never overfilling her stomach.
 Enlist family members to help give her multiple small meals or find enrichment games where she has to work and think for her ration.
 Here is one that you can try.